The Relative Fermionic Entropy in Two-Dimensional Rindler Spacetime: Introduction

 With the relation~\eqref{DelD} in mind, our first task is to compute the spectrum and eigenfunctions of the reduced one-particle density operator~$D$.
 This can be accomplished by adapting Fourier methods as developed in~\cite{rindler} for the computation of the fermionic signature operator (Section~\ref{secrindlerred}).
 The next step is to describe the excitation in terms of one-particle density operators.
 Here the problem arises that the excited state is no longer particle-number preserving (meaning that the relation~\eqref{pnp} is violated).
 This means that the formulas derived in~\cite[Appendix~A]{fermientropy} can no longer be used.

 This problem can be resolved in two alternative ways.
 The first method is to compute the relative entropy directly on the Fock space (Section~\ref{secrel1} and Appendix~\ref{appA}).
 The second, alternative method is to extend the formalism of the reduced one-particle density operator to general (i.e.\ non particle-number preserving) Gaussian states (Section~\ref{secaltgauss} and Appendix~\ref{appB}).
 Clearly, all these methods give the same results, which also agree with the corresponding computations using modular theory as worked out in Section~\ref{secmodular}.
 The comparison of these different computation is quite instructive and gives a better understanding for how modular theory is related to relative entropy.

-We point out that modular theory relies on the existence of a cyclic and separating vector~$\Omega$.
-Moreover, it must be possible to describe the excitation by a unitary transformation on the Fock space.
-These assumptions are quite restrictive, implying that modular theory does not cover all situations of physical interest.
-In order to illustrate this point, in Section~\ref{secbeyond} we give examples of of a non-unitary excitations.
-These examples cannot be treated with modular theory.
-But the relative entropy can still be computed via the reduced one-particle density operators.
+As a fundamental prerequisite, the application of modular theory relies on the existence of a cyclic and separating vector~$\Omega$ for the local von Neumann algebra.
+If the states under consideration are related by a unitary operator belonging to this algebra, the relative modular operator is unitarily equivalent to the modular operator of the reference state.
+In such scenarios, the relative entropy often admits an explicit analytic evaluation, for instance via the Bisognano-Wichmann theorem.
+However, unitary implementability is merely a sufficient condition for computational tractability rather than a limitation of the modular framework, which has been successfully applied to compute relative entropies for much broader, non-unitary classes of states \cite{LongoMorsella2023}, \cite{CiolliLongoRuzzi2020}.
+To explore regimes where explicit modular computations become challenging, Section~\ref{secbeyond} introduces specific examples of non-unitary excitations.
+For these cases, we demonstrate that the relative entropy can instead be explicitly and rigorously computed utilizing the formalism of reduced one-particle density operators.

 The paper is organized as follows.
 Section~\ref{secprelim} provides the necessary background on Majorana spinors in two-dimensional Minkowski and Rindler spacetime.
 In Section~\ref{seconeparticledensity} the relative entropy is computed via the reduced one-particle density operators.
 Section~\ref{secmodular} gives corresponding computations using modular theory, and the section is concluded by a comparison of the methods and results.
 In Section~\ref{secbeyond} we consider non-unitary excitations of general quasi-free particle-preserving states.
 Section~\ref{seccompare} is devoted to a brief comparison and an outlook.
 The appendices provide detailed computations and supplementary material.